alexperetti/grails-coffeescript-resources/README.markdown

 ##Issues##
 <ul>
     <li>Must specify the default bundle manually as this is calculated based on file extension by default.</li>
-    <li>When debug is switched on there is currently no way to fall back to the standard LESS javascript support.
-The less files will be rendered unprocessed</li>
+    <li>When debug is switched on there is currently no way to fall back to compiled coffeescript.
+The coffee files will be rendered unprocessed</li>
 </ul>

 ##Special Thanks##